 Clonezilla is a free and open-source clone system (OCS) solution for disk imaging and cloning designed by Steven Shiau, one of the developers of the application.
 Clonezilla Live is a small bootable GNU/Linux distribution for x86/amd64 (x86-64) based computers.

 The cloning software is very easy to use.
 It is provided with a wealth of drivers, and the flexible nature of the Linux operating system.
-The flexible and powerful tool has a simple interface with some efficient inner workings which makes it easily work even on machines with less than 256MB of memory.
+The flexible and powerful tool has a simple interface with some efficient inner workings which makes it easy to work even on machines with less than 256MB of memory.

 The step-by-step nature of the wizard of the program makes it easy for any user to use the program.
 Each step is presented as a simple question along with some advice and few useful options.